Known Finger Family Lines

 by Dwight Finger

-(Are any of these lines related to us or to each other?
-Soon we may be able to find out!)
+(Are any of these lines related to you or to each other?
+We are on our way to finding out!)

 Johannes Vinger (born c.1700) arrived in Livingston, New York from Germany in 1710 and many descendants still live in the Hudson Valley area.
 Some descendants moved to western New York state, in particular to Benton, in Yates county.
 I understand many then moved further west from there.
 Today, descendants are found also in Alaska, California, Connecticut, Michigan and New York.
 Sometime in the 1800s, some family members changed the spelling to Fingar (and moved across the Hudson River), which name still exists today.
 There is some question as to how this came about, the popular belief is that there was some sort of family feud.
 Since I descend from this line, it is the main area of interest on this web site.

-Peter Finger, a farmer, b. about 1730, d.
-June 1792, Lincoln County, North Carolina, settled in York County, Pennsylvania.
+Dealing with the Southern Finger Family, this line descends from Peter Finger, a farmer, born about 1724 in Germany, who settled in York County, Pennsylvania in 1749.
 His wife was Barbara and his children were Jacob, Catharine, Johannes, Elizabeth, Susannah, Daniel, Barbara, Henrich, and Margaretha.
 In 1777 the family moved to Lincoln County, North Carolina.
 Most of the Fingers in the southern states are descendant from this family.
-There is a town named Finger in Tennessee, presumably after a member of this family line, also a Fingerville in South Carolina.
-Some family members have changed the spelling of their surname to Fanger, Fingar or Fingers.
-Wade Finger has written an interesting account of the life of Peter Finger, read Who Was Peter Finger?.
-Also, James A. Finger has a web site, The Southern Finger Family.
+There is a town named Finger in Tennessee, presumably after a member of this family line.
+Also there is a Fingerville in South Carolina, named after Joseph Finger.
+Descendants today are found in North Carolina, South Carolina, Tennessee, Texas, Florida and other states.
+Wade Finger has written an interesting account of the life of Peter Finger, read Who Was Peter Finger?

 Johan (João) Finger, Germany to Brazil 1827